Caribbean Sorrel Drink is my Christmas drink obsession!

 You missed out!

-Sunita, originally from Trinidad, introduced me to this wonderful beverage prepared with flower buds.
+Sunita, originally from Trinidad, introduced me to this incredible beverage prepared with flower buds.

-Her brother was so kind to send us some pictures from the flower fields growing right now in Trinidad and Tobago.
+Her brother was so kind to send us some pictures from the flower fields growing right now in Trinidad and Tobago, an island nation in the Caribbeans.

 Jump to:

-Sorrel drink is a traditional Christmas beverage from the Caribbeans, prepared with the Roselle hibiscus flower variety and spices.
+Hibiscus Sorrel drink is a traditional Christmas beverage from the Caribbeans, prepared with the Roselleย hibiscus flower variety.

-The ruby-red sorrel drink is popular during the holidays on the islands such as Trinidad and Tobago, as well as Jamaica (just to name a few).
-The dried flowers color the water red.
+The ruby-red sorrel drink is popular during the holidays on the islands such as Trinidad and Tobago, as well as Jamaica.
+The dried flowers color the infused water red.

 Sorrel drinks should not be confused with the green, sour sorrel leaves!
 Sorrel leaves have nothing in common with the sorrel beverage, except the name because it's another plant variety.